-Emergency light and exit signs are part of a complete life safety and fire protection system and are mandated in all public buildings in British Columbia.
+Emergency lighting and exit signs are part of a complete life safety and fire protection system and are mandated in all public buildings in British Columbia.

 At Active Fire, we install, maintain, and test all types of emergency lights and exit signs.
 We ensure that our services conform to BC Building and Fire Codes, as well as NFPA regulations.